kunal394/Soundcloud-Downloader/README.md

 Download a playlist

-Download complete all the songs listed on the artist's page
+Download all the songs listed on the artist's page